kuku9-net/namachi/content/en/mixed.md

 In May 2023, Jeffrey Hinton retired from Google.
 He has been called the Godfather of A.I. and has driven significant work on A.I. for decades.
-He has stepped down from the job out of concern for the risks involved because the evolution of A.I. has exceeded his expectations.
-However, he added that he didn't leave because of a problem with Google, but that Google has acted very *responsibly*.<span class="footnote">
+He didn't leave because of a problem with Google, but he said that Google has acted very *responsibly*.<span class="footnote">
 https://x.com/geoffreyhinton/status/1652993570721210372
 </span>
+The evolution of AI has been much faster than he envisioned.
+Therefore he warns that society is not prepared for it.
+He also calls out risks such as the inevitable use of AI by *villains*, naming names such as Trump and Putin.
 Although he has some regrets in part for his past work, he says "I console myself with the normal excuse: If I hadn’t done it, somebody else would have."<span class="footnote">
 https://www.nytimes.com/2023/05/01/technology/ai-google-chatbot-engineer-quits-hinton.html</span>
 To paraphrase the previous section, if a position becomes available, another A.N.I. will be placed, but the horde movement will never change.